 3. Policy for UFC Athletes

 USADA will process TUE applications for UFC Athletes in accordance with this UFC TUE Policy and when practical consistent with the ISTUE.

-A UFC Athlete may apply to USADA for a TUE for any Prohibited Substance at any time; however, such applications should be complete and received by USADA in accordance with the following timeline:
+A UFC Athlete may apply to USADA for a TUE for any Prohibited Substance or Prohibited Method at any time; however, such applications should be complete and received by USADA in accordance with the following timeline:

-USADA will make best efforts to expedite late filed TUE requests in advance of the Athlete’s intended Use based on exceptional circumstances, but makes no guarantees regarding the processing of TUE applications under that timeframe.
+USADA will make best efforts to expedite late filed TUE requests in advance of the Athlete’s intended Use based on exceptional circumstances but makes no guarantees regarding the processing of TUE applications under expedited timeframes.

 4. Coordination with Athletic Commissions